-3. Make your toddler responsible for his choices
+3. Make them responsible for their choices

-For instance, if he says he has to poop and asks for a pull-up, have him fetch his own pull-up, put it on, and let you know when he’s done.
+For instance, if he says he has to poop and asks for a pull-up, have him fetch a pull-up, put it on, and let you know when he’s done.
 After he is, have him watch as you dump the poop in the toilet and get cleaned up.
 Make him responsible for fetching a new pair of undies.

 In other words, allow him to experience the inconvenience of pooping in a pull-up.
-It will help him realize that the hassle of learning to poop in the potty isn’t as bad in comparison.
+It can help him realize that the hassle of learning to poop in the potty isn’t as bad in comparison.

-5. Help your toddler face his fears
+5. Help them face their fears

 Get more tips:

-- How to Respond to Your Toddler’s Poop Anxiety
+- How to Handle Potty Training Poop Anxiety

 - Your Toddler Refuses to Sit on the Potty?
 Here’s Why You Shouldn’t Worry